tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **SFQ = |z_HR - 1.96| / (1 + |z_HR - 1.96|)**

 **Range**: 0 to 1
-**Interpretation**: fr = SFQ.
-Example: fr = 0.15 means the z-statistic is relatively close to the p = 0.05 boundary on the SFQ scale; higher values indicate more stable significance classification.
+**Interpretation**: fr = percentile SFQ.
+Example: SFQ = 0.15 means the z-statistic is relatively close to the p = 0.05 boundary on the SFQ scale; higher values indicate more stable significance classification.
 **Advantages**: Works directly from reported HR and 95% CI (standard reporting for survival outcomes).
 No raw survival data, Kaplan-Meier curves, or censoring information required.
 Extends the fragility framework to time-to-event analysis.
 **Base metric**: |z_HR - 1.96| (raw distance in z-statistic units to significance boundary) **NBF pair**: SRQ